Rush Hour (Crush song): Promotion and live performances

 Crush performed the song on 1theK's RE:@LIVE the day of the single's release.
 He appeared on episode 15 of IU's YouTube series IU's Palette, released on September 22, where he discussed his comeback, working with J-Hope, and performed "Rush Hour" together with a cover of IU's song "Lullaby".
 On September 24, Crush's new driving show, BlackVox, premiered on YouTube, with J-Hope as the inaugural episode's guest.
 While driving around together, the two artists discussed how the collaboration came about, the song's lyrics, the music video filming, and their friendship.
 They also sang the song together while it played in the car.

 Accolades

 "Rush Hour" received nominations for Best Collaboration and Song of the Year at the 2022 MAMA Awards, and Global Digital Music – September at the 12th Circle Chart Music Awards.
 It won R&B Track of the Year at the Korean Hip-hop Awards held in March 2023.

-Credits and personnel

-Adapted from Melon.
-Recorded at Studio Wanderlust and Hope World in South Korea; mixed at Stay Tuned Studios; mastered at Sterling Sound.